 Although AAA Family Law is in Seminole county, one third of its clients live in Orange county.
 AAA Family Law represents its clients in the courtrooms of all the counties of the Orlando metro area: Orange, Seminole, Oceola and Lake and also in Volusia.
 For someone with a family law issue to resolve, a drive to AAA Family Law in Altamonte Springs from anywhere in the greater Orlando metro area or Volusia county is well worth it.

-If you have a divorce or family law issue, at AAA Family Law you can schedule a free thirty-minute initial consultation with family law attorney Eduardo J. Mejias by calling (407) 260-6001.
-There is an hourly charge for additional consultation time.
+If you have a divorce or family law issue, at AAA Family Law you can schedule an initial consultation with family law attorney Eduardo J. Mejias by calling (407) 260-6001.

 He has extensive experience in adoption, alimony, child custody, child support divorce, domestic violence injunctions, enforcement of family law court decrees, divorce by mediation or in court, military family issues, modifications of the original terms of the divorce, name changes, paternity disputes, prenuptial agreements and state child protection issues.

 Orange county family law and divorce attorney Mejias has represented clients in over 50 trials and 200 divorce mediations.
 His training and experience makes it possible for him to use all of the available aspects of laws to achieve the most favorable outcome he could obtain for you.